samuel-lucas6/Cryptography-Guidelines/README.md

 8. 128-bit [keyed hashes](https://doc.libsodium.org/hashing/generic_hashing#usage) or [HMACs](https://en.wikipedia.org/wiki/HMAC): **you shouldn’t go below a 256-bit output** with hash functions because 128-bit security should be the minimum.

 9. [KMAC](https://en.wikipedia.org/wiki/SHA-3#Additional_instances): whilst more efficient than HMAC-SHA3, it seems to be rarely available.
-Furthermore, it’s likely that HMAC-SHA3 will be the norm because SHA3 is designed to replace SHA2, which is used with HMAC.
+Furthermore, it’s likely that HMAC-SHA3 will be the norm because SHA3 is designed to be a drop-in replacement for SHA2, which is used with HMAC.

 #### Notes:
 1. **Please read** points 14-17 of the [Symmetric Encryption](#symmetric-encryption) Notes for guidance on implementing a MAC correctly.